The North Shore's only wild bird sanctuary

 The entire trail network is wheelchair accessible, as are the washrooms.

-Washrooms are available at the Greeter Hut and Corrigan Nature House during volunteer hours (typically on Tuesdays, Thursdays, Saturdays & Sundays).
+Washrooms are available at the Corrigan Nature House during volunteer hours (typically on Tuesdays, Thursdays, Saturdays)

 Vehicle parking is free.
-Please do not park in Environment Canada´s Staff Parking Area Monday-Friday 8:00 am – 5:30 pm.
+Please do not park in Environment Canada´s Staff Parking Area (to the left when you enter) Monday-Friday 8:00 am – 5:30 pm.
 You may use their parking area after 5:30 pm, on weekends, and on Statutory Holidays.

 A Translink Bus stop is located on Dollarton Hwy just past the entrance to the site.
 Visit the Translink webpage for transit schedules.
 Our address is 2649 Dollarton Highway, North Vancouver, BC, V7H 1B1.